 Research Interests: Mexican history; Nahua history and culture; decolonization; parteras; epistemological history of plant medicine; femme technology; history of childbirth; ritual and magic.

-BA., University of Oklahoma
+BA., MA., History, University of Oklahoma

 AM., History of Science, Harvard